-Cousins can only inherit under an intestacy if the person who died did not have a living wife, children, parents, siblings, nieces of nephews, and aunts/uncles.
+Cousins can only inherit under an intestacy if the person who died did not have a living wife, children, parents, siblings, nieces or nephews, and aunts/uncles.
+And they may have to share the inheritance with their siblings or other cousins.
+They would have to go through the kinship process.
 The amount each cousin inherits depends on how many other living cousins the decedent (person who died) had at the time of his death.

 When the only living relatives of a person who died are cousins, they are not allowed to serve as the Administrator of the decedent’s estate.
 Instead, the Public Administrator of the county where the decedent lived becomes the Administrator of the estate.
 As such, the Public Administrator has to figure out who the deceased person’s closest relatives are.
 Typically, each cousin’s estate lawyer would present a case as to how their client is related to the decedent and what percentage of the inheritance that attorneys’ client should receive.

 The Surrogate’s court uses a kinship proceeding to determine the heirs of a person who died without a wife, children, siblings, parents aunts or uncles.
 Such heirs are typically cousins.

 Your attorney will gather evidence to prove that you are the niece, nephew or cousin of the person who died, and will put together a family tree affidavit supported by evidence of your relationship.
 The kinship proceeding and will culminate in a hearing where the court referee determines the relatives who will receive the inheritance.
 After the hearing, the judge will sign off on the report and the person who manages the estate will be able to distribute to you your rightful inheritance from your aunt, uncle or cousin.

 To prove your relationship to the court, your attorney will make a family tree diagram.
 It is a chart of the relatives of the person who died, beginning with your closest common ancestor and including all the people who stand to inherit.
 It looks like a tree because relatives branch out from the common ancestor.